bhjuarez/Context-dependent-evolution/README.md

 # Context-dependent-evolution
-Scripts  for Juarez et al. Context-dependent evolution of ostracods along the ecogeographical gradient of ocean depth
+Scripts  for Juarez et al. Context-dependent evolution of ostracod morphology along the ecogeographical gradient of ocean depth